-Radionuclides detected in vertical borehole samples are presented in Table 6.4-3.
+Radionuclides detected in vertical borehole samples are presented in Table 6.4-4.
 Americium-241 and plutonium-239/240 were each detected in one sample, and the results were below the residential SALs and decreased with depth.
 Tritium was detected in three samples, and all results were below the residential SAL and decreased with depth.
 Uranium-234 was detected in seven samples; all results were below tuff BVs, except for the sample collected from 287-290 ft bgs at location MDAB-612802.
 This sample was collected from the Tsankawi pumice (Qbtt), which does not have a BV.
 All uranium-234 results were below the residential SAL.
-Uranium-235/236 was detected in three samples; one result was above the tuff BV and one result was for the Qbtt sample, for which there is no BV.
+Uranium-235/236 was detected in three samples; one result was above the tuff BV, and one result was for the Qbtt sample, for which there is no BV.
+All uranium-235/236 results were less than the residential SAL.
+Uranium-238 was detected in seven samples; all results were below tuff BVs except for the Qbtt sample, for which there is no BV.
 All uranium-235/236 results were less than the residential SAL.
 Uranium-238 was detected in seven samples; all results were below tuff BVs except for the Qbtt sample, for which there is no BV.
 All uranium-238 results were less than the residential SAL.